10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 \end{equation}

 where P is the permeability coefficient, which has units of cm2/s/cm or cm/s.
 (We discussed permeability coefficients for different solutes traversing model bilayers when we discussed lipids.)
-That unit is less intuitive to understand but the final unit is very intuitive.
+That unit is less intuitive, but the final unit is very intuitive.

 A plot of JA vs (Aout - Ain) is linear, with a slope of P = D/x

-It's important to remember that there is still diffusion of A across the membrane at equilibrium since the equilibrium is dynamic.
+It's important to remember that diffusion of A across the membrane continues at equilibrium, since the equilibrium is dynamic.
 There is no net diffusion, however.
 This is where animations come in handy.

 VcellModel